Welcome to Year 6

 How to Help at Home

-In the Spring Term, children will receive one piece of SPaG, Reading or Maths revision homework each week.
-As well as this, parents and carers will be given the opportunity to purchase CGP revision guides and study books through school.
+In the Spring Term, children will receive one piece of SPaG, Reading or Maths revision homework each week vis Seesaw.
+As well as this, parents and carers will be given the opportunity to purchase CGP revision guides and study books through school, at a discounted price.
 These books are an excellent resource to help your child revise the Key Stage Two curriculum as they cover all aspects of SPaG, reading and maths.
 Questions in the guides are also written in the same style as a SATs paper.
-The order form for the revision guides and study books must be returned to school by Wednesday 12th January with the correct amount of money due in a sealed envelope, clearly labelled with your child’s name and class.
+The order form for the revision guides and study books must be returned to school by Wednesday 25th January with the correct amount of money due in a sealed envelope, clearly labelled with your child’s name and class.

-If you have any further questions about the SATs tests or if your child becomes anxious about the SATs, please talk to a member of the year 6 staff who will be happy to help.
+If you have any further questions about the SATs tests, revision guides or if your child becomes anxious about the SATs, please talk to a member of the year 6 staff who will be happy to help.